ydataai/ydata-profiling/.github/ISSUE_TEMPLATE/bug_report.md

 **Version information:**

+Version information is essential in reproducing and resolving bugs.
+Please report:

+* _Python version_: Your exact Python version.
+* _Environment_: Where do you run the code?
+Command line, IDE (PyCharm, Spyder, IDLE etc.), Jupyter Notebook (Colab or local)
-Please run `pip freeze` in your environment and report the results.
+* _`pip`_: If you are using `pip`, run `pip freeze` in your environment and report the results.
 The list of packages can be rather long, you can use the snippet below to collapse the output.

 <details><summary>Click to expand <strong><em>Version information</em></strong></summary>
 <p>